 * See current list of Delgado Title IX Confidential Advisors.

 Accordingly, individuals working in the above described capacities at the College are not designated as responsible employees.

-Title IX and Bystander Intervention Training
+Title IX Awareness and Bystander Intervention Training

-Taking a stand and looking out for one another’s safety is a core value of Delgado.
+Taking a stand and looking out for others' safety is a core value of Delgado.
 Committing to this value includes intervening when we observe anyone whose safety is being threatened, being harassed or is in danger of sexual assault or violence.
 Delgado holds its employees to a high standard of never being silent and never being passive bystanders.
 Accordingly, College employees receive training on reporting and disclosure of sexual assault or violence as part of the College’s sexual harassment, assault and violence prevention training.
-The online course fulfills the primary prevention and risk reduction program for current and new faculty and staff as part of the Campus SaVE act on sexual harassment and sexual violence to fulfill Title IX requirements.
+The online training fulfills the primary prevention and risk reduction program for current and new faculty and staff as part of the Campus SaVE act on sexual harassment and sexual violence to fulfill Title IX requirements.
 Through this training, employees also have the opportunity to better understand the impact of Title IX and the Educational Amendments of 1972 on colleges and universities, their employees, and students.